ethereum/ethereum-org-website/src/content/defi/index.md

 No-loss lotteries like PoolTogether are a fun and innovative new way to save money.

-- you buy 100 tickets using 100 Dai tokens
+- You buy 100 tickets using 100 Dai tokens
-- you receive 100 plDai representing your 100 tickets
+- You receive 100 plDai representing your 100 tickets
-- if one of your tickets is picked as the winner, your plDai balance will increase by the amount of the prize pool
+- If one of your tickets is picked as the winner, your plDai balance will increase by the amount of the prize pool
-- if you don't win, your 100 plDai is valid for next week's draw
+- If you don't win, your 100 plDai is valid for next week's draw
-- you can withdraw an amount of regular Dai that's equal to your plDai balance at any time.
+- You can withdraw an amount of regular Dai that's equal to your plDai balance at any time.

 The prize pool is generated by all the interest generated by lending the ticket deposits like in the lending example above.